When Good Onions Go Bad – Garden Failure and Flowers

 Every year I fail in the garden.
 No really.
 I FAIL.
 Repeatedly.
 There is always something that rots or gets eaten by bugs or dies a tortured death and keels over for good.
 Last year it was tomatoes.
 This year it is onions.
-Every day of the drought this summer I watered the onions and yet the water was not the rain water the onions craved and eventually they fell flat like a criminal getting shot.
+Every day of the drought this summer I watered the onions and yet the water was not the rainwater the onions craved and eventually they fell flat like a criminal getting shot.
 I finally dug them all out – tiny babies that they were – and saved what I could for my favorite omelets.

 Failure is not the end of the world, however, it is a learning experience.
-At first I was worried about the bare nakedity (yep – that’s a word I invented) of the giant space left in the garden.
+At first, I was worried about the bare nakedity (yep – that’s a word I invented) of the giant space left in the garden.
 Imagine what my neighbors might think if they saw one square inch of my front lawn vegetable garden without a vegetable in it?
-Oh the horror. ::gasp::
+Oh, the horror. ::gasp::

-Fortunately, the weather was kind to the garden mid-August.
-There were several heavy downpours which helped the Luscious Berry Blend Lantana at the front of the onion row fill in and cover up the onion-less space nicely.
+Fortunately, the weather was kind to the garden in mid-August.
+There were several heavy downpours that helped the Luscious Berry Blend Lantana at the front of the onion row fill in and cover up the onion-less space nicely.
 There you see the flowers with cabbages and beets growing as strong as can be on either side.
 Fall planting is just around the corner, so a great solution to my failure would be a fall planting later in the season.
 For now, I’m thinking positive; I mulched the bare ground and have been enjoying the gorgeous Lantana’s.
 Have you failed in your garden?
 What solutions have you come up with?